The following article is a personal reflection on becoming an OT expert witness, by...

 I qualified as a Registered Nurse in 1981 and spent the first 10 years of my career working in both full and part time positions, while bringing up a family, gaining experience in a variety of surgical and medical hospital based positions.
 After working as a practice nurse and hospice nurse, I undertook a Diploma in Professional Studies to gain a qualification as a District Nurse and worked as a Community Sister and Team Leader assessing, planning, providing and reviewing clinical care in the patient’s own home for the next 6 years.
 In 1996, at the same time as gaining a BSc (Hons) in Nursing, I joined South Downs Health NHS Trust to audit, assess and improve standards of pressure damage prevention and treatment care in a community setting.

 I have experience and expertise relating to investigation of clinical situations where standards may have fallen short of those expected, identifying areas of concern, acknowledging and reporting problems and making recommendations for resolution of immediate issues and improvement of future practice.
-I maintain my own clinical skills and knowledge through regular professional updating and working as a bank nurse when senior clinical expertise is required.
+I maintain my own clinical skills and knowledge through regular professional updating, working as a bank nurse when senior clinical expertise is required, and managing a small caseload of private patients with tissue viability needs.
 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.